Team-Eur3kA/Team-Eur3ka-blog/content/post/N1CTF-2018-memsafety-writeup.md

 # N1CTF 2018 memsafety writeup

 ## Overview
+Me Anciety played this N1CTF as a member of Team Eur3ka.
+During the CTF I solved challenge memsafety and helped my team mate @Neo solved NetworkCard challenge.

 This is actually a quite interesting challenge for it uses my favorite `Rust`!

 After unzipping, there is a binary along with a `.rs` file and a libc.